sebastialonso/static-analysis/README.md

 ## extract_services_documentation.ipynb

-Use this notebook to analyse documentation on the `services.py` module of any app
+Use this notebook to analyse documentation on the `services.py` module of any app (technically any file will do)

 Analysis is currently performed over every function inside the supplied file and the score is based on three elements:
    * argument typing
    * non-empty docstring
    * return type present

+score goes from 0 to 100.